dan-leo/masters/thesis/v8/1_intro_2_litstud.md

 - Push-to-talk voice messaging
 - Multicast transmission to multiple devices simultaneously.

-NB-IoT devices are seen as stationary, only small chunks of data are intermittently transmitted and applications are envisaged as delay-tolerant.
-NB-IoT technology is designed such that it can be used in areas beyond the radio coverage of current cellular standards and in devices which must run from battery power for many years.
-The devices will generally send small amounts of data infrequently; a typical usage scenario might be 100 to 200 bytes sent twice per day for battery powered devices.
+NB-IoT devices are seen as static, delay tolerant with periodic reporting of small chunks of data.
+The technology is designed such that it can be used in areas which extend beyond the reach of standard cellular networks and last up to 10 years on a battery.
+Devices will generally send small amounts of data infrequently; with a typical usage scenario sending 100 to 200 bytes twice per day for battery powered devices.
 For mains powered devices the limit is not based on battery size, but cost and network bandwidth/resources.

 ![IoT Wireless Technology Representation [@Martinez2019] \label{fig:nbiot_positioning}](../images/1559246290186.png){width=85%}